pgjdbc/pgjdbc/TESTING.md

 ## 2 - Installation

-Of course, you need to have a [Java 8 JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Java 11+ is required to build pgjdbc.
+We recommend installing [Java 17](https://javaalmanac.io/jdk/17/).

 You need to install and build the PostgreSQL JDBC driver source tree.
 You can download it from https://github.com/pgjdbc/pgjdbc.
 See